torstees/MVtest/README.md

 Installation
 ============

-MVTest requires python 2.7.x as well as the following libraries:
+MVtest requires python 2.7.x as well as the following libraries:

 -   NumPy (version 1.7.2 or later) www.numpy.org
 -   SciPY (version 0.13.2 or later) www.scipy.org

 MVTest's installation will attempt to install these required components for you, however, it requires that you have write permission to the installation directory.
-If you are using a shared system and lack the necessary privileges to install libraries and software yourself, you should please see one of the sections, Miniconda or virtual-env for instructions on different options for setting up your own python environement which will exist entirely under your own control.
+If you are using a shared system and lack the necessary privileges to install libraries and software yourself, you should please see one of the sections, Miniconda or virtual-env below for instructions on different options for setting up your own python environement which will exist entirely under your own control.

 Download the package at: TODO: URL